jessecu2024/jessecu2024.github.io/_pages/about.md

 I am a final-year Ph.D. candidate at the Department of Computer Science, City University of Hong Kong.
 I am supervised by Prof. Xiaohua Jia.

-❤️ My passion have always been anchored in ensuring security and reliability, whether in AI, distributed system and blockchain, or cybersecurity.
-I strive to translate technical advancements into real-world applications that enhance everyday life.
-This commitment not only showcases my depth in technology but also reflects my innovative approach in tackling emerging and complex issues.
-Driven by a core belief in creating technology that serves people, my work represents a blend of deep expertise, practical application, and a pursuit of new frontiers in technology.
+❤️ My passion passion has always been centered around ensuring reliability and security, whether it's in the realms of AI, distributed systems, blockchain, or cybersecurity.
+I am dedicated to bridging the gap between technical advancements and their practical applications in our daily lives.

 ### ⭐ Research Interests
 - Large Model Learning and Unlearning